 When the International Fund for Animal Welfare (IFAW) heard of our efforts, they called offering an emergency grant to help with initial costs for the rescue.
 Having this team of helpers come together at the last minute was a dream come true for us – and for Nikita and Tasha.

 It doesn’t end there, though.
-The staff of Cedar Pet Clinic Lake Elmo will perform intake exams and spays.
+Our veterinarian will perform intake exams and spays.
 Wildcat Haven, Inc. in Oregon has also agreed to take in two more tigers once they raise funds to build pens and arrange transport.
 Two more accredited sanctuaries have also contacted TWS to help with additional animals, if needed.

 The day Nikita and Tasha arrived at the Sanctuary, their story was covered by many different media outlets in Minnesota and Ohio.
 This rescue helped highlight the captive wildlife crisis we face in this country and the desperate need for federal and state legislation to prevent situations like this from happening in the future.